-8. Slowly operate each hydraulically operated add-on equipment such as hoist, grapple, pallet fork, etc. to their end position at least two times.
+Slowly operate each hydraulically operated interchangeable equipment and/or optional crane components to their end position at least two times.

 Do not keep the lever engaged at the end position of each movement.

 9. Check the oil level in the tank and top up if necessary.